brain-SCC/lightsaml/README.md

 - RSASSA-PSS based XML signature algorithms (by using our fork of [xmlseclibs](https://github.com/brain-SCC/xmlseclibs))
 - SamlExtenions in AuthnRequest
+- RequestedAuthnContext in AuthnRequest

-We maintain a master branch, with the latest changes from [litesaml/lightsaml](https://github.com/litesaml/lightsaml) and our additions.
-We also maintain a legacy branch with our additions, which provides PHP 7.3 support.
+We maintain this repo, with the latest changes from [litesaml/lightsaml](https://github.com/litesaml/lightsaml) and our additions.

 ## Installation